Algebraic K-theory over the infinite dihedral group: an algebraic approach: Introduction

 where $G_0 = \Z_2 \x \Z_2 \x \Z$.
-The point here is that $\widetilde{\Nil}_0(\Z[G_0])$ is an infinite torsion abelian group.
-This provides the first example (Example \ref{Exm_NonzeroWaldNil}) of a non-zero $\Nil$ group in the amalgamated product case and hence the first example of a non-zero obstruction to splitting a homotopy equivalence in the two-sided case $(A)$.
+The point here is that $\wt{\Nil}_0(\Z[G_0])$ is an infinite torsion abelian group.
+This provides the first example (\ref{Exm_NonzeroWaldNil}) of a non-zero $\wt{\Nil}$-group in the amalgamated product case and hence the first example of a non-zero obstruction to splitting a homotopy equivalence in the separating case $(A)$.